Advising at Macalester

 - When planning for the spring semester of the first year, students should still be looking at 100 and 200 level courses, unless their placement in a course sequence (usually in a language) would put them in a 300-level course.
 As students plan for the fall term, more advanced or specialized courses may be appropriate.

 5) Registration process.
 Students will register on-line in 1600grand at an assigned day and time.
 To access the system students need to enter a PIN you will provide.
-You can access the PINs from your Advisee Listing on 1600grand.
-Be sure to select the PIN for the appropriate term (spring PINs are 6-digits; fall PINs are 4-digits), before accessing the listing.
+You can access PINs from the Student Profile on 1600grand.
+Be sure to select the PIN for the appropriate term (spring PINs are 6-digits; fall PINs are 4-digits).
 Detailed instructions and additional registration tips are available on the Registrar’s website under Class Schedules and Registration.

 While many of the advising conversations begun in the first year will continue into the sophomore year, some topics take on greater weight.

 1) Major Declaration and Study Away: Sophomores are required to declare a major before they register for the first semester of their junior year.
 Typically this happens in the spring, but students with advanced standing may need to do this in the fall.
-Additionally, students who intend to study away must submit a four-year plan, which requires a clear idea of majors, minors, etc. The study away deadline is now in early December instead of February.
-All this means advising appointments with sophomores will be more focused on selecting majors, minors and concentrations.
+Additionally, students who intend to study away must submit a four-year plan, which requires a clear idea of majors, minors, etc. The study away deadline is in early December which means advising appointments with sophomores will be more focused on selecting majors, minors and concentrations.